alexkeizer/phd-y1-review/notes/Draft V2.md

 Specifically, I'll develop two core components of a verified compiler: an optimisation pass based on peephole optimisations and a code generator that lowers the compiler IR (Intermediate Representation) produced by the optimiser into assembly.
 Of course, a fully end-to-end compiler would need many more components, such as a verified front-end that parses source code and transforms it into semantically equivalent compiler IR, however such components will be out-of-scope for my PhD.

 To ensure a minimal trusted code base we'll develop our proofs and proof automation in Lean.
 Besides a modern theorem prover, Lean is also aiming to be a general purpose functional programming language.
 It is certainly not the first theorem prover that allows its users to extract executable code from a formalization, but Lean goes several steps further: the Lean compiler is itself in large parts written in Lean.
 Furthermore, proof automation for Lean is also written in Lean itself.
-Combined, this makes it a compelling platform for verified compilation.
 On the one hand, Lean's rich logic enable us to finely model the semantics of programs.
 On the other, Lean itself aims to be a language that is suited for large-scale software, which necessitates a modern optimising compiler backend, but, Lean also has a feature that enables the use of *compiled* decision procedures in proofs.
 Using this feature makes the optimiser part of the trusted codebase for our proofs, and it is thus crucial for the logical soundness of our system that mis-compilations do not occur.

->[!TODO]
-> Add a sentence to the above to conclude, e.g., by saying that we imagine a future where Lean has a fully verified compiler backend written in Lean.
-> Also, do we want to move this paragraph lower down, as it might be more relevant to expand on the mayor goals first, before talking about our choice of ITP.
+Combined, this makes Lean a compelling platform for verified compilation.

 For the optimisation pass, we choose to operate on LLVM IR --- the same compiler IR used by Clang, Swift and Rust.
 Although others have formalised the semantics of LLVM IR in a proof assistant before ([[@zhaoFormalVerificationSSABased]], [[@zakowskiModularCompositionalExecutable2021]]), those efforts included no proof automation.
 This will to our knowledge be the first effort to provide fully automated proofs for correctness of LLVM optimisations in a way that doesn't have to trust an external solver (as Alive does [[@lopesAlive2BoundedTranslation2021]]).
 Removing this dependency is important as SMT solvers are large, complex pieces of software with a history of bugs ([[@brummayerFuzzingDeltadebuggingSMT2009]], [[@mansurDetectingCriticalBugs2020]]).